 Researchers in France have noted a supplement (SkinAx) containing grape seed extract improved “skin radiance” in women after 8 weeks of use.

 This is another antioxidant compound.
 Quercetin is found in various foods ranging from teas and onions to berries.
 Researchers have noted quercetin can help reduce skin inflammation and help the skin heal better.

 Preliminary evidence also hints quercetin may help protect against skin cancer.
-While there are some human studies, much of what I saw involved involved isolated cells or lab animals.
+While there are some human studies, much of what I saw involved isolated cells or lab animals.

-Ceramides a a type of fats (called sphingolipids) found in the epidermis of the skin and other cells.
+Ceramides a type of fats (called sphingolipids) found in the epidermis of the skin and other cells.
 They play a role in cell communication and maintaining the health of cells.
 In the skin, ceramides help maintain moisture and prevent bacteria from entering the body.
 The ceramide content of skin declines with aging.

 Here's a good review of Ceramides courtesy of Look Younger With Debbie

 The term phyto-ceramides means the ceramides come from plants / food (phyto=plant).

 Speaking of phyto, See the PHYTO re30 review.

 The Halo Kiwi Seed formula gets its ceramides from rice.
 Ceramides can be derived from other foods too, such as wheat and potatoes.